Step 4. Specify Target Oracle Server

 - In the Specify user account to connect section, select either of the following options:

-Select this option to connect to the specified server using the current user account under which Veeam Explorer for Oracle is running.
+- Use current account.
+Select this option to connect to the specified server using the account under which Veeam Explorer for Oracle is running.

 Consider the following: